jataware/dojo-deprecated/api/README.md

 Put this into `.env` for the `DMC URL` and within the `DOJO URL` (keep the `http://` and `:8000`, just swap the IP).

+> Note: you can override values in the `.env` file by setting them in your environment directly.
+For example `export ELASTICSEARCH_PORT=9200` will take precedence over what is specified in the `.env` file.

 To run this API, along with Elasticsearch and Kibana, run:

 ```